nluninja/text-mining-dataviz-project-2024/README.md

 * Compare the models

-The project must be developed on Jupyter or Colab, and in a customer-ready form that means
+The project MUST be developed on Jupyter or Colab, and in a customer-ready form that means
 * well-documented
 * with descriptions about all the steps
 * all the materials to reproduce them such as data and models.

-# Datasets
+## Datasets
 You can find the dataset into your team folder, available in this repository.

-# Schedule
+## Schedule
 As all the exams are on Thursdays, the project as to be delivered by previous Tuesday 8pm CET.